Monitoring Proxmox VE with Grafana Stack on LXC

 journalctl -u alertmanager -f

-4. Did you test manually?
-Go back to Step 9, fire a test alert.
-If that doesn’t work, your Telegram token or Slack webhook is wrong.
+4. Run manual test from Step 9.
+If that fails, your Telegram token or Slack webhook is wrong.

 Permission Denied / 403 Errors from Proxmox API